How Firstlight scores a codebase

 Mapped to the frameworks — and to your checklist

-Every finding is mapped to the eight framework families it touches (Google SRE + DORA, ISO/IEC 25010, OWASP ASVS + SAMM, NIST SSDF, NIST AI RMF, Google SAIF, OWASP Top 10 for LLMs, Diátaxis + arc42 / C4) and additionally tagged to SOC 2 Trust Services Criteria and ISO/IEC 27001 Annex A — so it drops straight into a security questionnaire or a diligence checklist.
+Every finding is mapped to the 14+ framework families it touches (Google SRE + DORA, Google Secure-OSS + SLSA, Google SAIF, Cloud WA, ISO/IEC 25010, OWASP ASVS + SAMM, NIST SSDF, ISO/IEC 27001, PCI DSS, NIST AI RMF, OWASP Top 10 for LLMs, Diátaxis + arc42 / C4) and additionally tagged to SOC 2 Trust Services Criteria and ISO/IEC 27001 Annex A — so it drops straight into a security questionnaire or a diligence checklist.

 Evidenced, logged, reproducible